 Welcome to the College of Education at the University of Mary Washington.
 I am thrilled that you are interested in joining the teaching profession!
 Mary Washington was founded as a teaching college and continues to be a force in training educators for the modern classroom.
-As you consider your future plans, I want you to understand our teacher preparation programs in the College of Education – Seacobeck Hall – late in the fall 2021, and offering courses in our state-of-the-art classrooms, makerspace, and curriculum lab in the spring.
+We will be moving into our brand-new home for the College of Education – Seacobeck Hall – late in the fall 2021, and offering courses in our state-of-the-art classrooms, makerspace, and curriculum lab in the spring.
 Faculty, staff, and students are all excited to teach, learn, and build community in our new home with brand new furniture and equipment.
 It will be an exciting year!

 College of Education students at Mary Washington are top notch.
 Every year we have a number of alumni named Teachers of the Year in their schools, and school divisions.
 In four of the last six years, we have had alumni awarded Fulbright Teaching Awards.
 Additionally, for twelve consecutive years, Mary Washington has been in the top 25 list of small schools producing Peace Corps Volunteers.
 There is a strong culture of service at UMW; our students are deeply committed to making a positive difference in the world.